Market Analysts see Elanco Animal Health Incorporated [ELAN] falling to $22. Time to buy?

-Elanco Animal Health Incorporated [NYSE: ELAN] price plunged by -1.15 percent to reach at -$0.15.
-The company report on February 3, 2023 that Elanco Confirms Date and Conference Call for Fourth Quarter and Full Year 2022 Financial Results Announcement.
+Elanco Animal Health Incorporated [NYSE: ELAN] closed the trading session at $11.62 on 02/21/23.
+The day’s price range saw the stock hit a low of $11.48, while the highest price level was $12.77.
+The company report on February 21, 2023 that Elanco Animal Health Reports Fourth Quarter and Full Year 2022 Results.

 Sponsored